furdog/tesla_gen3_bcb/README.md

 Each single phase module (we have 2 or 3 of them within single BCB) has it's own address which is expressed by CAN frame ID and encoded as: **BASE_ID + (MODULE_ID * SPACING)**

+The baud rate of CAN bus is typical for most EV and equals 500kbps

 It's easy to deduce to which module message belongs.
 For example if we receive frame which contain various measurements for AC
 It can be encoded in three different id's, each one of represents specific module:
 * 0x207u - AC measurements module id 0 (0x207u + (0u * 2u))